remigius42-old/script.service.alarmclock/README.md

   - Scheduling for a week day, every day or Monday to Friday
   - Plays either a file or a custom path may be set which may point to any media type supported by XBMC including for example web radio URLs
+  - Tries to activate the configured HDMI device over CEC

 #Notes
   - If the duration is over, XBMC will stop playing regardless of what is